 When an impairment loss subsequently reverses, the carrying amount of the asset (or a cash-generating unit) is increased to the revised estimate of its recoverable amount, so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognised for the asset (or cash generating unit) in prior years.
-A reversal of an impairment loss is recognised immediately in Statement of Profit or Loss.
+A reversal of an impairment loss is recognised immediately in profit or loss.